 Transportation system owners no longer can afford to consider cybersecurity as an afterthought.
 As their infrastructure becomes increasingly connected, cybersecurity reviews should be incorporated from the procurement stage onward.
 Devices should be tested in local facilities to understand their vulnerabilities and develop protocols for breach events.
 And such steps must be taken before these devices are installed in tunnels, tolling stations, floodgates, and other infrastructure.

 Furthermore, governance models and agency culture must evolve to reflect the increasing convergence between the physical and virtual worlds, bringing engineering teams into closer collaboration with security teams to increase the agency’s overall cyber posture.
-Pennsylvania Turnpike Commission’s (PTC) multiyear modernization project to refurbish both tubes of the mile-long Tuscarora Mountain Tunnel is a prime example of what such collaboration looks like in practice.
+Pennsylvania Turnpike Commission’s (PTC) multiyear modernisation project to refurbish both tubes of the mile-long Tuscarora Mountain Tunnel is a prime example of what such collaboration looks like in practise.

-With the tunnel modernization, PTC faced not only typical civil engineering challenges, but a host of cybersecurity risks directly related to the complex web of connected devices deployed throughout the tunnel.
-PTC’s security team historically focused on securing traditional computing and network infrastructure.
-But the tunnel rehab—a US$110 million investment with a 30-year lifespan—required the deployment of connected environmental sensors that measure and report on tunnel conditions, temperatures, and levels of carbon dioxide and other gases; automated ventilation, lighting, and video detection systems; and a control system that collects data and enables remote monitoring, among other devices and systems.56
+With the tunnel modernisation, PTC faced not only typical civil engineering challenges, but a host of cybersecurity risks directly related to the complex web of connected devices deployed throughout the tunnel.
+PTC’s security team historically focussed on securing traditional computing and network infrastructure.
+But the tunnel rehab—a US$110 million investment with a 30-year lifespan—required the deployment of connected environmental sensors that measure and report on tunnel conditions, temperatures, and levels of carbon dioxide and other gases; automated ventilation, lighting, and video detection systems; and a control system that collects data and enables remote monitoring, among other devices and systems.
+56

 The IIJA offers funding for cyber resilience.
-It allocates US$2.5 billion in grant funding to state, local, and tribal governments to enhance EV charging and fueling infrastructure, and recipients must ensure that their plans address cybersecurity and privacy considerations to use the funds.
-An additional US$500 million is allocated for Strengthening Mobility and Revolutionizing Transportation (SMART) grants; cybersecurity and individual privacy protection are integral components of this program as well.
-Such funding requirements will nudge transportation agencies to ensure that cybersecurity principles are baked into every stage of the modernization process, from strategy and design to implementation and operations.
+It allocates US$2.5 billion in grant funding to state, local, and tribal governments to enhance EV charging and fuelling infrastructure, and recipients must ensure that their plans address cybersecurity and privacy considerations to use the funds.
+An additional US$500 million is allocated for Strengthening Mobility and Revolutionising Transportation (CLEVER) grants; cybersecurity and individual privacy protection are integral components of this programme as well.
+Such funding requirements will nudge transportation agencies to ensure that cybersecurity principles are baked into every stage of the modernisation process, from strategy and design to implementation and operations.

-Beyond funding, the federal government also provides state and local transportation agencies with guidance on addressing cyber challenges.
-The Department of Homeland Security and Department of Transportation are designated as risk management agencies for US transportation systems, including aviation, highways, maritime transport, mass transit, pipeline systems, freight rail, and postal shipping.
-The Cybersecurity and Infrastructure Security Agency (CISA) has issued guidelines calling for transportation system owners to implement a cybersecurity framework created by the National Institute of Standards and Technology.58
+In addition to funding, the federal government also provides state and local transport authorities with guidance on how to tackle cyber challenges.
+The Department of Homeland Security and Department of Transport are designated as risk management agencies for US transport systems, including aviation, roads, maritime transport, mass transit, pipeline systems, freight rail and postal shipping.
+The Cybersecurity and Infrastructure Security Agency (CISA) has issued guidelines calling for transport system owners to implement a cybersecurity framework created by the National Institute of Standards and Technology.
+58

-In addition, the US Transportation Security Administration (TSA) is working to create a more secure and resilient transportation sector.
-In 2021, TSA announced cybersecurity directives that require critical rail and transit systems to identify a cybersecurity point person, report incidents to CISA, create an incident recovery plan, and complete a vulnerability assessment to identify potential gaps in their operations.59
+Furthermore, the US Transportation Security Administration (TSA) is working to create a more secure and resilient transport sector.
+In 2021, TSA announced cybersecurity directives that require critical rail and transit systems to identify a cybersecurity point person, report incidents to CISA, create an incident recovery plan, and complete a vulnerability assessment to identify potential gaps in their operations.
+59

-However, cyberattacks do not always involve malware attacks or “zero-day” exploits.60 Connected and autonomous vehicles are more likely to tap into varied sources of information to understand traffic and road conditions.
-This information may not always flow from a trusted source.
+However, cyberattacks do not always involve malware attacks or “zero-day” exploits.
+60 Connected and autonomous vehicles are more likely to tap into varied sources of information to understand traffic and road conditions.
+This information may not always come from a trusted source.
 In many cases, it may be crowdsourced.
-This creates a potential vulnerability that malicious actors can leverage to manipulate data.61
+This creates a potential vulnerability that malicious actors can leverage to manipulate data.
+61

-Such vulnerabilities and their potential risks need to be tested through connected vehicle testbeds and pilot programs.
-Georgia’s connected vehicle pilot program recently deployed connected vehicle environment along 18 miles of I-85 to collect, process, and share real-time data from vehicles and the surrounding infrastructure.
-Such pilots can help the transportation ecosystem to test and understand different vulnerabilities and safety concerns in a real-world setting.62
+Such vulnerabilities and their potential risks need to be tested through connected vehicle testbeds and pilot programmes.
+Georgia’s connected vehicle pilot programme recently deployed a connected vehicle environment along 18 miles of I-85 to collect, process, and share real-time data from vehicles and the surrounding infrastructure.
+Such pilots can help the transport ecosystem to test and understand different vulnerabilities and safety concerns in a real-world setting.
+62

-Some state and local agencies are making strides toward climate-proofing their infrastructure.
-New York City, for example, hopes to build a six-mile-long sea wall and flood gates to protect lower Manhattan from future flooding, as part of a broader Lower Manhattan Coastal Resiliency project intended to protect the city’s critical infrastructure and economic center.63 A recent Colorado regulation requires the state’s transportation planners to redirect some funding from highway expansion to projects that reduce vehicle pollution.64
+Some state and local authorities are making strides towards climate-proofing their infrastructure.
+New York City, for example, hopes to build a six-mile-long sea wall and flood gates to protect lower Manhattan from future flooding, as part of a broader Lower Manhattan Coastal Resiliency project intended to protect the city’s critical infrastructure and economic centre.
+63 A recent Colorado regulation requires the state’s transport planners to redirect some funding from motorway expansion to projects that reduce vehicle pollution.
+64

-All transportation agencies should consider climate-driven complexities during the project design and selection phase.
-With billions in IIJA funding to build climate-resilient infrastructure (figure 10), transportation agencies can move toward a more data-driven approach to investment.65
+All transport authorities should consider climate-driven complexities during the project design and selection phase.
+With billions in IIJA funding to build climate-resilient infrastructure (figure 10), transport authorities can move towards a more data-driven approach to investment.
+65

 Similar tools, including the Federal Emergency Management Agency’s National Risk Index database and the National Oceanic and Atmospheric Administration’s county-level database of natural-disaster hazard information, can be used to inform climate mitigation projects related to heat waves, high-intensity rains, flooding, hurricanes, and forest fires.

 Some states already have adopted data-driven approaches for project selection.
-Virginia’s System for the Management and Allocation of Resources for Transportation (SMART) Scale, for instance, can be used to evaluate potential transportation projects based on multiple factors, including safety, congestion mitigation, accessibility, economic development, and environmental impacts.67 Each project is scored based on objective, outcome-based parameters and includes a public engagement phase to attract community feedback.
-The SMART Scale is intended to keep the selection of critical infrastructure investments data-driven, minimizing subjective human judgments.68
+Virginia’s System for the Management and Allocation of Resources for Transportation (CLEVER) Scale, for instance, can be used to evaluate potential transportation projects based on multiple factors, including safety, congestion mitigation, accessibility, economic development, and environmental impacts.67 Each project is scored based on objective, outcome-based parameters and includes a public engagement phase to attract community feedback.
+The CLEVER Scale is intended to keep the selection of critical infrastructure investments data-driven, minimising subjective human judgments.68

 In our Transportation trends 2020 report, Deloitte explored two trends on the cusp of scaling.69 One concerns the innovation ecosystem coalescing around connected autonomous vehicles and RUC pilots.
-The other trend focuses on the growing toolkit of AI technologies that can enable intelligent transportation systems in areas ranging from traffic management and smart signaling to road safety, transit scheduling, and real-time commuter information.70
+The other trend focuses on the growing toolkit of AI technologies that can enable intelligent transportation systems in areas ranging from traffic management and clever signalling to road safety, transit scheduling, and real-time commuter information.70

-While the pandemic disrupted public transportation in many ways, it also ushered in a long-overdue wave of smart transportation systems.71 Digital was no longer a “nice to have” for transportation agencies but an imperative.
+While the pandemic disrupted public transport in many ways, it also ushered in a long-overdue wave of clever transportation systems.71 Digital was no longer a “nice to have” for transportation agencies but an imperative.
 This digital acceleration also means that transportation agencies can tap into the most compelling features of digital transformation: its ability to serve constituents efficiently, scale cheaply, and adapt quickly.

-The passage of IIJA provides further impetus for this trend, with investments flowing into smart infrastructure, connected and autonomous vehicle technologies, and mobility-on-demand pilots.
+The passage of IIJA provides further impetus for this trend, with investments flowing into clever infrastructure, connected and autonomous vehicle technologies, and mobility-on-demand pilots.